 Last Updated on

 There are 9 UNESCO World Heritage Sites in Cuba.
-These sites are listed as following: 7 cultural sites and 2 natural sites.
+7 cultural sites and 2 natural sites.

 Cuba UNESCO Sites